 Fall in love with Anne Shirley all over again this Thursday, November 20 as the St. Clement’s Middle School students take to the stage of Powell Hall.

-On Thursday after school, I was reminded of the importance of learning by doing and just how much it forces one to think on one’s feet,
+On Thursday after school, I was reminded of the importance of learning by doing and just how much it forces one to think on one’s feet, adapt to situations, be patient and ensure that one keeps a positive outlook despite things not going the right way.

 I started skiing when I was two and a half, because my grandparents bought a house in Collingwood.
 Even though neither of my parents really skied or raced as kids,